 Kattou’s capacity for original thinking and handling of abstract concepts is extremely strong.
 She is listed as one of the Young Generation Composers of CoMA 2020 Festival of New Music, where she was commissioned her interactive composition ‘Music for Newspapers’, which will be published by CoMa.
 Her works were performed and recorded mainly in the United Kingdom by ensembles and soloists such as the New Music Collective at Royal Holloway, University of London, Giannis Koudounas, Anastasia Karaviti- Schurer, etc. Her original scores for documentaries, short films, and advertisements reveal her media scoring aspect.
 Her film music is characterised by detailed and ornate timbres, experimental narrative structures, and melodic phrases.

 Kattou's passion for composition and ethnomusicology led her to Royal Holloway, University of London where she graduated with a Bachelor of Music - BMus (Hons).
 She is currently studying for an MMus in Composition with David Fennessy at the Royal Conservatoire of Scotland supported by an RCS Trust Scholarship.

 Antonia Kattou studied composition with Dr Nina Whiteman, Dr Samantha Fernando, Dr Aaron Nahum Holloway, Dr Oliver Searle and film scoring with Mr Brian Lock.
-She also studied fugue and counterpoint with Dr Iakos Demetriou and orchestration with Aris Antoniades.
+She also studied fugue and counterpoint with Dr Iakos Demetriou.